ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 #### P-values

 A p-value is a probability.
 The event that this probability describes is a little complicated.
 Suppose you do an analysis and observe an estimate $\hat \beta_3$.
 Suppose you were to re-do the entire study, obtaining a new dataset in the exact same way as the first.
 The p-value associated with $\hat \beta_3$ is the probability of observing a result more extreme than $\hat \beta_3$ upon redoing the study.
+This probability is defined and calculated only under a strong assumption called a "null hypothesis", to be explained below.

 "More extreme" can be measured in different ways, and when you report a p-value, you need to explain how you measured extremeness.
-If all else remains the same, the p-value is always decreasing with the measure of extremeness: for instance, as $|\beta_3|$ increases, the p-value decreases.
+If you hear people talking about "one-tailed" and "two-tailed" tests, they are measuring extremeness in different ways.
+If all else remains the same, the p-value is always decreasing with the measure of extremeness.

-P-values assume a certain "null hypothesis": the same probability calculation cannot apply both when the true value $\beta_3$ is 0 and when $\beta_3$ is 10,000.
-That's okay because there are no false positives when $\beta_3$ is 10,000: only true positives.
+P-values assume a certain "null hypothesis".
+The same probability calculations cannot apply both when the true value $\beta_3$ is 0 and when $\beta_3$ is 10,000, and in this lecture, the null hypothesis is that the coefficient being tested equals 0.

 In probability and statistics, we are accustomed to probabilities describing random variables, but being fixed themselves.
 For a Binomial random variable with success probability 0.5, the outcome is random, but the 0.5 is fixed.
 P-values break this dichotomy: they are stated as probabilities, but they are also outcomes of a random experiment.
 This can be very confusing.
 It may be easier at times to retreat from p-values and consider only sampling distributions of more tangible quantities, like $\beta_3$.
-Often, you can still get the job done.
+Often, you can still get the job done without using p-values at all.

 ### Prediction and inference within a single research problem

 The "prediction versus inference" debate can become more complicated when you use a predictive model as a component of a downstream inference method.
 You might want to test whether the gene ZBTB4 contributes to younger age at onset of Alzheimer's disease.
 To reduce randomness in age at onset, you might first subtract out variation due to known causes, like biological sex or the gene APOE4.
 For testing ZBTB4, the objective is inference, but when modeling known causes, you do not need inferences.
 You need the best possible predictions.
 Sometimes you need to add complexity to a *predictive* model in order to achieve the best possible *inferences* further downstream.
 (This example is from a [2018 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5902667/) I contributed to in the [lab of Elizabeth Blue](https://www.biostat.washington.edu/people/elizabeth-blue) at the University of Washington.)